chrismacp/envoy-wasm-filter/README.md

 ## WASM Filter

-The filter simply adds two headers to the requests it handles:
+The filter currently just adds two headers to the requests it handles:

 **Request Header** called 'filter-added'